scottvr/homofo/README.md

 - **`--prefer-longer`** + `--length-weight 0.3` favors longer respellings
 - **`--gamma 0.4`** + `--min-zipf 2.5` ensures only common words are used and that frequency strongly influences choice

-Experiment with these knobs to craft anything from near-perfect phonetic clones to delightfully absurd puns!
+Experiment with these knobs to craft anything from near-perfect phonetic clones to ludicrously absurd puns!

 #### License
-MIT © 2025 Your Name
+MIT © 2025 Scott VanRavenswaay (with help from chatgpt-4o-mini-high)